In PowerShell, administrative tasks are generally performed by cmdlets, which are specialized .NET classes implementing

 Today, PowerShell can be used to manage and deploy all your server workloads, Windows or Linux, on-prem or cloud.

 This course is based on Windows PowerShell 5.1 and the latest version of PowerShell Core.

 This course will get you acquainted with all the different features of PowerShell.
-You will learn how to customize the PowerShell environment to your needs and how to automate and script administration, configuration, monitoring and deployment of
+You will learn how to automate and script administration, configuration and deployment of

 on-prem servers and cloud environments with out-of-the-box cmdlets and custom scripts.